 However, the Planning Commission can designate conditions of approval as necessary to ensure the use will meet the required findings while being compliant with the requirements of the Housing Accountability Act.
 It is important to note that the City does not make a practice of applying the use permit process to disallow residential uses.
 Rather, the City seeks to provide a process whereby residential uses that are not allowed by right can be facilitated in a manner which will result in projects that are compatible with surrounding uses.
+While on the surface the conditional use permit process as an extra application step may seem to be a restrictive measure, actual practice has shown that residential projects have not been denied, nor have projects been altered in a manner which would substantially affect project feasibility.
 The entire process from submittal to public hearing and project approval is typically about six to eight months.
 The process is the same for all uses requiring a use permit.

-The in-progress Zoning Ordinance amendments, which are supplemented by numerous programs in Chapter 2, the City is committed to allowing for a greater variety of housing types and at higher densities that provide for housing for all income levels and housing need.
+The draft Zoning Ordinance amendments, which are supplemented by numerous programs in Chapter 2, commit the City to allowing for a greater variety of housing types and at higher densities that provide for housing for all income levels and housing need.
+To that end, the draft Zoning Ordinance amendments propose to remove the use permit requirement for multifamily housing typologies in zones that are intended and suitable for multifamily development.